godotengine/godot-docs/getting_started/editor/command_line_tutorial.rst

 Some developers like using the command line extensively.
 Godot is designed to be friendly to them, so here are the steps for working entirely from the command line.
-Given the engine relies on little to no external libraries, initialization times are pretty fast, making it suitable for this workflow.
+Given the engine relies on almost no external libraries, initialization times are pretty fast, making it suitable for this workflow.

 Path
 ----

-It is recommended that your Godot binary is in your PATH environment variable, so it can be executed easily from any place by typing ``godot``.
+It is recommended that your Godot binary be in your PATH environment variable, so it can be executed easily from any place by typing ``godot``.
 You can do so on Linux by placing the Godot binary in ``/usr/local/bin`` and making sure it is called ``godot``.